 Importers could see exclusion extensions for Section 301 list 1.
-The Office of the U.S. Trade Representative (USTR) will publish a notice in the Federal Register asking for comments on extending the impending expiration date of December 28, 2019, another 12 months.
+The Office of the U.S. Trade Representative (USTR) has publish a notice in the Federal Register asking for comments on extending the impending expiration date of December 28, 2019, another 12 months.

-The draft notice states, “The focus of the evaluation will be whether, despite the first imposition of these additional duties in July 2018, the particular product remains available only from China.”
+The notice states, “The focus of the evaluation will be whether, despite the first imposition of these additional duties in July 2018, the particular product remains available only from China.”

 According to the notice, commenters should specifically address,